MaximeCaty/AL-Company-Data-Import-Export/README.md

 -  **On-Premise** :
-1. Copy DLLs from ```.netpackages``` in your Business Central Addin folder.
+1. Copy DLLs from ```.netpackages``` in Business Central ```Service/Addin``` folder
-2. Restart Business Central instance.
+2. Restart Business Central instance service
-3. Then publish the app with the "ONPREM" pragma
+3. Publish the app with the "ONPREM" preprocessor symbol

-- **❗Recommanded :** for better compression use block sorting compression.
-Copy bsc.exe into Busienss Central Addin folder.
-The app will automatically use it to further reduce file size.
+- **❗Recommanded :** for smaller archive, use block sorting compressor : Put bsc.exe in Business Central Addin folder, the app use it to further reduce file size when available.
-The executable can be found in Ilya repo : [GitHub Libbsc release](https://github.com/IlyaGrebnov/libbsc/releases/tag/v3.3.12)
+The executable can be found in Ilya repository : [GitHub Libbsc release](https://github.com/IlyaGrebnov/libbsc/releases/tag/v3.3.12)

 - **SaaS** :